bertrandchenal/cmder/README.md

     total 104
     drwxr-xr-x   2 root root  4096 aoû 20  2018 bin
     drwxr-xr-x   4 root root  4096 aoû 25  2018 boot

-This currently fail in the python repl (probably because the run method tries to close stdout, and the repl still needs it).